mirober/mathfly-site/installation.md

 3. Extract the `mathfly-master` folder, you can put it anywhere but it is common to use `user\Documents\NatLink`.
     ![Directory]({{ site.baseurl }}/images/directory.png)
 4. Check and install Mathfly dependencies by double clicking on `Pip Install Dependencies.bat` in the main directory.
-    * This can be done manually by pip installing dragonfly2, toml, future, setuptools, pywin32 and wxpython
+    * This can be done manually by pip installing dragonfly2, toml, future, setuptools, pywin32, wxpython and dfly-breathe.

 ## 4. Setup and launch
 1. Open the start menu and search for "natlink", click the file called "Configure NatLink via GUI" and run it using python 2.7 (`C:/python27/python.exe`).